isabella232/ios-contact-picker/readme.md

 }
 ```

 Ok, we’re done setting up our contact class.
-Now, lets go to **MasterViewController.m** to use it.
-First import **CContact.h** at the top:
+Now let's go to **MasterViewController.m** to use it.
+First, import **CContact.h** at the top:

 ```objective-c
 #import "CContact.h"
 ```

-We want each cell in our UITableView to correspond to a **CContact** object, so first go to **tableView:cellForRowAtIndexPath**.
+We want each cell in our UITableView to correspond to a **CContact** object, so go to **tableView:cellForRowAtIndexPath**.
 You’ll see these lines of code:

 ```objective-c
 NSDate *object = self.objects[indexPath.row];
 cell.textLabel.text = [object description];
 ```

-Not quite what we want.
+That’s not quite what we want.
 Change them to look like this:

 ```objective-c
 CContact *object = self.objects[indexPath.row];
 cell.textLabel.text = [NSString stringWithFormat:@"%@ %@", [object firstName], [object lastName]];
 ```

 Now we’ll be able to properly display cells.
-Next, go to `prepareForSegue:sender` and replace **NSDate** with **CContact**.
+Go to `prepareForSegue:sender` and replace **NSDate** with **CContact**.

-Time to move onto `fillContacts`.
+Time to move on to `fillContacts`.
 Let’s be a bit specific as to what information we want to keep track of.
-We’ll impose the following conditions
+We’ll impose the following conditions:

 * A contact must have at least one number
 * A contact’s number will be omitted if it is not a U.S. number